cucumber-attic/website/apps/dynamic/views/_posts/unconference-the-rocket-fuel-in-your-agile-transformation.md

 author: matt
 ---

+We will be running our very own Behaviour-Driven Development open space in Charlotte NC in December.
+Check out our [event page](https://cucumber.io/events/2018/12/12/cukenspace-charlotte) for full details.

 I absolutely love open space.

 Over the last couple of years, we've been privileged to be trusted by some of